 One of the primary functions of Steam is to help users locate and download the latest games on the market.
 For regular users of the platform, who have downloaded multiple games over time, the ‘Allocating Disk Space’ message far too familiar.
 While the message appears during every installation, there have been several instances where it has stayed on for longer than usual, bringing the process to a complete halt.
-If your installation has been botched by this message, here’s how you can fix Steam stuck on allocating disk space on Windows error.
+If your installation has been botched by this message, here’s how you can fix Steam stuck on allocating disk space or Steam stuck on preparing to launch error.

 - Fix Steam Stuck on Allocating Disk Space on Windows Error